FIND A TRAVEL HEALTHCARE PROVIDER

 What is VIVOTIF used for?

 VIVOTIF is a prescription vaccine you take by mouth to help protect you from typhoid fever.
-Typhoid is a disease caused by a type of bacteria called Salmonella enterica serovar Typhi.
-VIVOTIF is for adults and children ages 6 and older.
+Typhoid fever, which can be a life-threatening disease, is caused by a specific type of bacteria.
+VIVOTIF is for adults and children more than 6 years of age.

-Immunization with VIVOTIF is not routinely recommended for people living in the United States.
-However, VIVOTIF is recommended for people who are at a higher risk of getting typhoid.
+Immunization with VIVOTIF is not routinely recommended for people living in the United States; however, VIVOTIF is recommended for people who are at a higher risk of getting typhoid fever.
 This includes:

-• People who travel to places where typhoid is more common
+• People who travel to places where typhoid fever is more common

-• People who work in laboratories who could have contact with typhoid
+• People who work in laboratories who could have contact with the bacteria that causes typhoid fever (Salmonella typhi)

-Not all people will be fully protected from typhoid following vaccination.
-While you travel, you should take care to ensure the food you eat and water you drink are safe.
+Not all people will be fully protected from typhoid fever following vaccination.
+While you travel to areas where typhoid fever is common, you should take care to ensure the food you eat and water you drink are safe.

-VIVOTIF will not protect you from other kinds of Salmonella bacteria and will not treat typhoid fever if you have been infected.
+VIVOTIF will not protect you from other kinds of Salmonella bacteria besides S. typhi and will not treat typhoid fever if you have been infected.

 Who should not take VIVOTIF?

-Do not take VIVOTIF if you have an active fever or if your immune system is weakened by a disease or other medicines you take.
+Do not take VIVOTIF if you have an active fever or if your immune system is weakened, including as a result of a disease or other medicines you take.

 Can I take VIVOTIF if I have a stomach or intestinal illness?